-It’s no secret that I’m not very fond of Hollywood’s empty headed, jingoistic, modern blockbusters, but somehow I found room in my cold, flinty heart to enjoy 2009′s GI JOE: The Rise of Cobra.
-It was stupid, it was jingoistic, it was militaristic, its characters barely had traits let alone personalities, but something about it worked.
-I think it was the fact that, without really advertising the fact and making a parody, Rise of Cobra had a sense of self-awareness, both film and cast embraced its ridiculousness, and invited us to go along with them.
-Retaliation has clearly been a difficult film to put together, the cast has almost completely changed, and it was delayed by nine months to allow reshoots to include more Channing Tatum and the bolting on of a 3D conversion (though I saw the 2D version).
+It’s no secret that I’m not very fond of Hollywood’s empty-headed, jingoistic, modern action movies, but somehow I found room in my cold, flinty heart to enjoy 2009′s GI JOE: The Rise of Cobra.
+It had most of the problems common to modern blockbusters.
+The characters barely had traits let alone personalities, but something about it worked.
+I think it was the fact that, without advertising the fact and making a parody, Rise of Cobra had a sense of self-awareness, both film and cast embraced its ridiculousness, and invited us to go along with them.
+Retaliation has clearly been a difficult film to put together, the cast has almost completely changed, and it was delayed by nine months to allow reshoots to include more Channing Tatum and the bolting on of a 3D conversion (I saw the 2D version).
 Unfortunately a lot of this turmoil seems to show in the finished product.

 Oddly for a film with otherwise represents an almost complete reboot the story, such as it is, picks up where the first film left off.
 Cobra’s Zartan is in the White House, disguised as the President (a slumming, but clearly entertained Jonathan Pryce).
 After using Storm Shadow (the returning Lee Byung-Hun) to break Cobra Commander out of a high security underground prison, Zartan implements his extremely silly and convoluted plot to help Cobra take over the world (of course).
 Attempting to stop him are the JOEs, led by Channing Tatum and Dwayne ‘The Rock’ Johnson.
 Joining the team are the returning Ray Park as Snake Eyes, Adrianne Palicki as Lady Jaye, Elodie Yung as Jinx and DJ Cotrona as Flint, as well as Bruce Willis as a legendary general, described as the reason the team is named JOE.
 Like the first film, the story makes no kind of sense, and is the least important thing in the world.